 Because He is at my right hand I shall not be moved.

 b.
-My heart also instructs me in the night seasons: This was because David’s heart was instructed first by God and His Word, and therefore could also instruct him in the ways of God.
+My heart also instructs me in the night seasons: David’s heart was instructed first by God and His Word, and therefore his heart could also instruct him in the ways of God.
 This is an example of the benefits that come from the transformation of thinking spoken of in Romans 12:1-2.

 i.
-The Psalms also know that it can be vain to stay up late to try and figure your problems (Psalm 127:1-2).
-Yet David knew the joy of communing with God in the night seasons and receiving guidance from Him.
+Solomon says in Psalm 127:1-2 that it can be vain to stay up late to try to figure out your problems.
+Yet David, Solomon’s father, knew the joy of communing with God in the night seasons and receiving guidance from Him.

 ii.
 “Methinks I hear a sweet still voice within me, saying, This is the way, walk in it; and this in the night season, when I am wrapped in rest and silence.”
 (Trapp)

 i.
 In the ultimate sense, only Jesus did this perfectly.
 He was always in the intimate presence of His Father.
-“The method taken by Christ, as man, to support himself in time of trouble, and persevere unto the end, was to maintain a constant and actual sense of the presence of Jehovah, whom when he thus saw standing at his right hand, read, at the appointed hour, to succor and deliver him, he then feared not the powers of earth and hell combined for his destruction.”
+“The method taken by Christ, as man, to support himself in time of trouble, and persevere unto the end, was to maintain a constant and actual sense of the presence of Jehovah…he then feared not the powers of earth and hell combined for his destruction.”
 (Horne)

 d.
 Because He is at my right hand I shall not be moved: This was the plain result of David’s decision to put God first.
 There was a standing and security in David’s life that would not have otherwise existed.